 The following are recordings and PDFs of the PowerPoint presentations from the MCQIC Neonatal Care WebEx series.

-29th Sept 2017 - Reducing Harm from Ventilation - Chronic Lung Disease by Dr Kevin Goss, Consultant Neonatologist at Leeds Children’s Hospital.
+29 September 2017 - Reducing Harm from Ventilation: Chronic Lung Disease by Dr Kevin Goss, Consultant Neonatologist at Leeds Children’s Hospital.

-8th Nov 2017 - Mechanisms to Support QI Activity by June Aitken, Senior Charge Nurse and Matt Jobson, Quality Improvement Facilitator, NHS Grampian.
+8 November 2017 - Mechanisms to Support QI Activity by June Aitken, Senior Charge Nurse and Matt Jobson, Quality Improvement Facilitator at NHS Grampian.

 Neonatal measurement plan (PDF) - April 2017